doberman/dbrmn-syntax-resources/code-guidelines/code-repo-guidelines.md

 #### Usually we follow this:

-- Author creates the pull request, highly recommended to use the description field to inform your reviewer of the scope of work.
+- Author creates the pull request, use the description field to inform your reviewer of the scope of work.

-- Add any adjacent tasks, like deploy tasks, env keys to be configured or similar to the description
+- Add any adjacent tasks, like deploy tasks, env keys to be configured or similar to the description too.

-- Add comments in the PR if there's specific things you want to have input on like, an implementation you're not too happy about, something you're worried about or happy with!
+- Add your comments in the PR if there's specific things you want to have input on like, an implementation you're not too happy about, something you're worried about or happy with!

 - Add a (preferably just one) reviewer to the PR on Github

 - Reviewer will review the code, add any comments, hoorays or objections to the review.

+- We merge with squashing the commits, since the history still lives with the branch and pull request (at least on Github), then full history is still accessible if needed.

-- Once the PR is `Approved` author gets the noble ask to merge it!
+- Once the PR is `Approved` the reviewer gets the noble ask to merge it, unless other setup is agreed.
+The reasoning why the reviewer will merge, is to emphasise on the shared the responsibility of the code.

+- Delete the branch, when it's merged and accepted.

 ### Testing and linting

-As we do often work with different setups, the set up varies.
+As we do often work with different tech stacks, and therefore the setup varies, for good and bad.

 As a foundation for JS/TS: